hamarb123/angle/README.md

 or `is_official_build = true` for Release mode

 `is_component_build = false` allows only needing to distribute `libEGL.dll`, `libGLESv2.dll`, and (for &lt; Win 8.1) `d3dcompiler_47.dll`

+`angle_build_tests = false` skips the tests, which makes the out folder much smaller

 Windows fixes, modification to `build/compute_build_timestamp.py`:
 ```diff